Rust-CMS/radical/README.md

-# RCMS
+# Radical

-> Name Suggestions Appreciated

 ## Project Description

-RustCMS is a barebones backend CMS that works much like [Processwire](https://processwire.com/) works.
+Radical is a CMS heavily inspired by [Processwire](https://processwire.com/).
 This is not a markdown site generator like other CMSs.
 If you would like something of that nature, see [here](#repositories-like-this).

-## Check It Out Now
+## Install It in 3 Minutes

 If you have docker, all you need to do is run [this](https://github.com/Rust-CMS/tooling) docker-compose.

 ## Project State

-Version: v0.1.0
+Version: v0.1.1

 |             | Ready |
 | ----------- | ----------- |
 | Backend | ✅ |
 | Frontend | ✅ |
 | Production | - |

-This project has a functioning frontend, but it is not fully featured yet.

 ## Note on testing